 Yes, simply substitute bread flour 1:1 with all-purpose flour.
 This substitution may result in a smaller loaf.

-The crust will be light golden brown, and it’ll sound hollow when you give the loaf a gentle tap.
+The crust will be light golden brown, and sound hollow when you give the loaf a gentle tap.
 If you’d like to test the internal temperature, it should be 195°-200°F.

 Jalapeno Cheddar Sourdough